Focusing on a Tax Refund? Do Some Planning Instead

 - Retirement Saver’s Credit—Up to $1,000 ($2,000 for joint filers) in a government "matching" tax credit helps earners below certain income limits save more in a 401(k), 529 ABLE or IRA.
 (Note for the future: Under the new SECURE Act 2.0, in 2027 the Saver's Credit becomes a Saver's Match, with matching funds deposited directly in an individual's retirement account.)

-- American Opportunity Credit (AOTC) and Lifetime Learning Credit (LLC)—Designed to help with the cost of higher education, the AOTC is up to $2,500 per eligible student; the LLC is up to $2,000 per tax return.
+- American Opportunity Credit (AOTC) and Lifetime Learning Credit (LLC)—help with the cost of higher education, the AOTC is up to $2,500 per eligible student; the LLC is up to $2,000 per tax return.
 You can claim both AOTC and LLC credits on the same return—but not for the same student or the same qualified expenses.

-- Premium Tax Credit (Affordable Care Act)—If you purchase health insurance through one of the exchanges created by the ACA, you may qualify for this tax credit to lower health insurance costs.
+- Premium Tax Credit (Affordable Care Act)—If you purchase health insurance through one of the exchanges created by the ACA, you may qualify for this to lower health insurance costs.

 - Residential Energy Credit—If you're a homeowner who invested in energy efficient upgrades to your home, you may qualify for a credit equal to a percentage of the upgrade's cost.